TD-17/JavaScript_mini-projects/README.md

 * In this "Exchange Rate Calculator project, fetch API is used to make a Http request to a third party API to get some exchange rate and then put that into the DOM.

+* "Hangman" is a word game where the goal is simply to find the missing word or words.
+We are presented with a number of blank spaces representing the missing letters we need to     find.
+If our chosen letter exists in the answer, then all places in the answer where that letter appear will be revealed.
+Be warned, every time we guess a letter wrong we loose   a life and the hangman begins to appear, piece by piece.
+Here SVG is used for creating the hangman.

 * HTTPRequest project is created with the concepts of sending get, post, delete requests, error handling.